 There it is!
 Your first Kubernetes cluster is up and running!

 If you are interested in becoming a DevOps professional, you should consider joining our DevOps Certification program, designed by industry experts to equip you with everything you need to be successful in the industry.
-Hope you had a great time while learning Kubernetes from our Kubernetes tutorial for beginners.
+Hope you had a great time learning Kubernetes from our Kubernetes Tutorial for beginners.